kbroman/pkg_primer/pages/check.md

 For reasons that I don't entirely understand, there's a `--as-cran` flag that will do a few additional checks.
-If you're considering submitting your package to CRAN, you should try that it that way, too.
+If you're considering submitting your package to CRAN, you should try it that way, too.

     R CMD check --as-cran brocolors_0.1.tar.gz